Add Column to DataFrame in R

 7. By using add_column() from tidyverse

 Use add_column() function from tidyverse to add a column to the DataFrame in R. This is a convenient way to add one or more columns to an existing data frame.
-In order to use this function first, you need to install R package by using install.packages("tidyverse") and load it using the library("tidyverse").
+To use this function first, you need to install R package by using install.packages("tidyverse") and load it using the library("tidyverse").

 The following example adds a constant column to DataFrame.
 All rows will have the same value.